buckning/masters-app/Readme.md

-This repository contains a Multi-touch application, which was developed as part of a research project as part of my Master's Degree between 2010 - 2012.
+This repository contains a multi-touch application, which was developed as part of a research project as part of my Master's Degree between 2010 - 2012.
 The thesis for this project and conference paper is available on the following repository: https://bitbucket.org/andrewmcglynn86/college-masters